Thomas Drant: Life

 The son of Thomas Drant, he was born at Hagworthingham in Lincolnshire.
 He matriculated as pensioner of St John's College, Cambridge, 18 March 1558, proceeded B.A.
 1561, was admitted fellow of his college 21 March 1561, and commenced M.A.
 1564.
 On the occasion of Queen Elizabeth's visit to the university in August 1564 he composed copies of English, Latin, and Greek verses, which he presented to her majesty.
 At the commencement in 1565 he performed a public exercise (printed in his Medicinable Morall) on the theme 'Corpus Christi non est ubique.'

-He was domestic chaplain to Edmund Grindal, who procured for him the post of divinity reader at St. Paul's Cathedral.
+He was the domestic chaplain to Edmund Grindal, who procured for him the post of divinity reader at St. Paul's Cathedral.
 In 1569 he proceeded B.D., and on 28 July in that year he was admitted by Grindal's influence to the prebend of Chamberlainwood in the church of St. Paul's.
 On 8 January 1570 he preached before the court at Windsor, strongly rebuking vanity of attire; he also criticized the Queen for her leniency to the northern rebels and Catholics.
 He was admitted to the prebend of Firles in the church of Chichester 21 January 1570, to the rectory of Slinfold in Sussex 31 January and to the archdeaconry of Lewes 27 February.

 On Easter Tuesday 1570 he preached a sermon at St. Mary Spital, London, denouncing the sensuality of the citizens; and he preached another sermon at the same place on Easter Tuesday 1572.
 He had some dispute with William Overton, treasurer of the church of Chichester, whom he accused in the pulpit of pride, hypocrisy, and ignorance.
 He is supposed to have died about 17 April 1578, since the archdeaconry of Lewes was vacant at that date.